gogreen0417/IrisFastAPI/README.md

 # IrisFastAPI
-This project uses Iris dataset for classification and uses Flask API as endpoint
+This project uses Iris dataset for classification and uses FastAPI as endpoint

+- "data" folder contains the IRIS dataset in csv format
+- "models" folder contains the pickle files of Random Forest, SVM, KNN and logistic regression classifier models
+- iris.py contains IRIS class and its properties
+- main.py contains the code for FAST API app
+- modelimplementation.ipynb is the python notebook which has the basic